mikewli/svelte-adapter-bun/README.md

 [Adapter](https://kit.svelte.dev/docs/adapters) for SvelteKit apps that generates a standalone [Bun](https://github.com/oven-sh/bun) server.

+## Fork Differences
+I prioritize handling production usage with graceful shutdowns and zero downtime deployment, so I implement a version of the adapter with graceful shutdown functionality, similar to the graceful shutdown provided by the [node adapter](https://svelte.dev/docs/kit/adapter-node#Graceful-shutdown).

 ## :zap: Usage

 Install with `bun add -d svelte-adapter-bun`, then add the adapter to your `svelte.config.js`: